About

 The Form

-Cento: a poetic form composed of lines from existing works.
+Cento: a poem formed of lines from existing works.

-The earliest known centos were written in late antiquity.
+The earliest known centos are from late antiquity.
 Classical & Renaissance centos generally use lines from Virgil or Homer.
-Modern centos often use lines from multiple poets, but they vary in source material, citation style, and theme.
+Modern centos often use lines from multiple poets, but vary in source material, citation style, and theme.

 Examples